 To learn more about Lexington Medical Center, please visit www.lexmed.com

-Dynamix Engineering, a Veregy Company, is a full-service mechanical, electrical, plumbing, fire protection, and technology engineering firm based in Columbus, Ohio.
-The Dynamix team provides consulting engineering services for building and infrastructure systems used in a broad range of facilities across several markets and industries.
+Veregy Engineering, (Formerly Dynamix Engineering), is a full-service mechanical, electrical, plumbing, fire protection, and technology engineering firm based in Columbus, Ohio.
+The Veregy team provides consulting engineering services for building and infrastructure systems used in a broad range of facilities across several markets and industries.
 As one of the top 100 engineering firms in the United States, Dynamix has been involved in some of the largest projects in the nation.

-To learn more about Dynamix Engineering, please visit the Dynamix Page on the Veregy website.
+To learn more about Veregy Engineering, please visit the Veregy Engineering.

 VP of Marketing and Communications